rust-embedded/rust-raspberrypi-OS-tutorials/10_DMA_memory/README.md

 ![DMA block diagram](../doc/dma_0.png)

-The regression did not manifest yet because the Mailbox is only used before the paging caching is switched on, and never afterwards.
+The regression did not manifest yet because the Mailbox is only used before paging and caching is switched on, and never afterwards.
 However, now is a good time to fix this.

 ## An Allocator for DMA Memory